The MOFO Project/Object

-The MOFO Project/Object is an album by Frank Zappa.
-The album was announced by the Zappa Family Trust in mid-2006.
-It commemorates the 40th anniversary of Zappa's first album, Freak Out!.
-It documents the making of Freak Out! featuring previously unreleased material.
-It was released as a uniquely packaged 4-CD set.
+The MOFO Project/Object is a Frank Zappa album, released by the Zappa Family Trust in 2006, in commemoration of the 40th anniversary of Zappa's first album, Freak Out!
+It documents the making of the album, while also featuring previously unreleased material.
+It was sold as a "uniquely packaged" 4-CD set.
 It is project/object #1 in a series of 40th Anniversary FZ Audio Documentaries.

 A more affordable 2-CD set, subtitled (fazedooh), was also released.
-CD2 tracks 2, 5, 11, 12, 13, 15 & 16 are unique to this 2-CD set release (these seven tracks do not appear on the 4-CD box set).
+CD2 tracks 2, 5, 11, 12, 13, 15 & 16 are unique to this 2-CD-set release, as they do not appear on the 4-CD box set.
 All the other tracks are available on the 4-CD set.

-The first CD of each set includes the original 1966 vinyl mix of Freak Out!.
-This mix has a shorter kazoo outro on "Who Are The Brain Police?"
+The first CD of each of those sets includes the original 1966 vinyl mix of Freak Out!, with a shorter kazoo outro on "Who Are The Brain Police?"